raspiblitz/raspiblitz-docs/docs/faq/contribute.md

 ![your PR](/static/img/contribute_docs/yourpr.png)

 - You can bookmark the URL to add comments later.
-- You should get an email once your changes got accpeted.
+- You should get an email once your changes got accepted.
 - Thx